Category Archives: MICROSOFT

 3. Search results are not what’s expected – Searching for an application programming interface (API) often doesn’t land within the top search results.
 There is a lack of trust due to cross-site navigation doesn’t behave as expected.

 I was lucky enough to have a dedicated researcher assigned to understand the developer’s pain points.
-To begin, I outlined two likely scenarios in the ongoing hunt for the right API.
+First, I outlined two likely scenarios in the ongoing search for the proper API.

-Developer 1 needs to identify and learn the right JavaScript API to use to accomplish a specific development task.
+Developer 1 needs to identify and learn the right JavaScript API to accomplish a specific development task.
 He starts by investigating which API is right for his needs.

-He’ll first search using keywords in Google until he finds an API that bears a strong resemblance to what he needs.
-He’ll then forage by browsing reference pages (and all related “See Also” pages) for sibling APIs, to build a mental map of the API surface.
+He’ll first search using keywords in Google until he finds an API that strongly resembles what he needs.
+He’ll then forage by browsing reference pages (and all related “See Also” pages) for sibling APIs to build a mental map of the API surface.
 Ultimately, Dev 1 wants to be confident that he’s using the optimal, best-matched API for the task.
-For example, in implementing a flyout menu, Dev 1 reviewed related APIs to check whether the best solution may be a subclass of the API he was looking at.
+For example, in implementing a fly-out menu, Dev 1 reviewed related APIs to check whether the best solution may be a subclass of the API he was looking at.

-If he can’t find the right API or class using IntelliSense, he’ll next search his browser bookmarks (via autocomplete), and then search MSDN via Google.
-He’ll pick the class or function that looks highest-level or most relevant, and browse through the QuickStart, Code Samples, and Guides to understand the API.
+If he can’t find the proper API or class using IntelliSense, he’ll next search his browser bookmarks (via autocomplete) and then search MSDN via Google.
+He’ll pick the class or function that looks highest-level or most relevant and browse through the QuickStart, Code Samples, and Guides to understand the API.

-If it’s still not clear how the API works, Dev 2 looks harder for code samples.
+If it’s still unclear how the API works, Dev 2 looks harder for code samples.
 He’ll start with a Samples Gallery search, and if that doesn’t work, he’ll search through a downloaded .zip file of our code samples.
-If Dev 2 still isn’t sure how to use the API to implement his feature, he’ll try searching Google and/or Stack Overflow more broadly.
-If he still can’t figure it out, he’ll just abandon implementing the feature.
-Dev 2 has also abandoned features that are less important to him that would have added polish to his app – such as a neat visual effect or transition – when it’s not clear from the online docs what he needs to know to implement them.
+If Dev 2 isn’t sure how to use the API to implement his feature, he’ll try searching Google and/or Stack Overflow more broadly.
+He’ll abandon implementing the feature if he still can’t figure it out.
+Dev 2 has also abandoned less essential features that would have added improvements to his app – such as a neat visual effect or transition – when it’s unclear from the online docs what he needs to know to implement them.

 Improve Search – MVP

-This section walks through a typical usage scenario for a developer arriving from a search landing (parachuting in) on a deep API reference page, and adding checkboxes to the navigation control to quickly and easily navigate to a different presentation API.
+This section describes a typical usage scenario for a developer arriving from a search landing (parachuting in) on a deep API reference page and adding checkboxes to the navigation control to quickly and easily navigate to a different presentation API.

-Windows store APIs are the backbone of any app and for Windows apps to be successful developers must be able to quickly and easily find relevant APIs, thus improving the app quality and speeding up development time.
+Overview & Scope: Windows store APIs are the backbone of any app.
+For Windows apps to be successful, developers must be able to quickly and easily find relevant APIs, thus improving app quality and speeding up development time.

-Conclusion: Devs are confused by the MS namespaces and finding the correct platform APIs.
-From developer feedback the AppBar API control uses similar namespaces for two different platforms; devs are frustrated by not being able to quickly pivot to their type of platform from so many languages (VB, XAML, HTML, JS, C, Win32 + DirectX, etc.) when searching.
+Research: From developer feedback, the AppBar API control uses similar namespaces for two different platforms; devs are frustrated by not being able to quickly pivot to their type of platform from so many languages (VB, XAML, HTML, JS, C, Win32 + DirectX, etc.) when searching.
+Research validated that developers are confused by the MS namespaces and are not finding the appropriate APIs for their application.

-Developers have a hard time finding relevant code examples quickly, the dev content resources are spread over multiple sites which is virtually impossible to find.
+Hypothesis: Developers have difficulty finding relevant code examples quickly.
+The dev content resources are spread over multiple sites, making it virtually impossible to find them.
 App quality suffers due to a lack of needed documentation.
+Plus, Windows has numerous dated support systems.